-There are oodles of sweet hair do ideas out there for your little one.
-But let’s be honest, as cute as your girl is with a giant bow made of hair, or a slouchy fishtail braid, school days (unless you’re super-duper mom) don’t lend for hair masterpieces, and most importantly those fancy up-dos just don’t stay in!
+There are lots of sweet hairdo ideas out there for your little one.
+Let’s be real… your girl is sweet with a giant bow of hair, but school days aren’t for hair masterpieces.
+Most importantly fancy hairdos just don’t stay in!

 Hair Tips for Little Girls

 - Treat the hair as two sections, front and back.
-Pulling hair back into a ponytail is quick and easy but by the end of the day they will look like this… (PS, hairbands always look great when they leave for school, not so much after 7 hours).
+Pulling hair into a ponytail is easy, but by the end of the day, she’ll come home looking like there was a hair massacre.

-- To master these easy hair dos you don’t need many skills but I would suggest learning to do a basic 3 strand braid, I personally find a french braids stay in best, but they take a bit more time to do/learn, not always perfect for school mornings.
+- To master these easy hair dos you don’t need many skills but I would suggest learning to do a basic 3 strand braid.
+I personally find a french braid stay in best, but it takes a bit more time to do/learn.

 - Brush long hair out before bed.
-There might be a few small snarls when they wake up, but having the biggest part of the battle somewhat smooth will make your morning routine much easier in the AM… trust me.
+There may be a few small snarls when she wakes up, but having the biggest part of the battle somewhat smooth will make your morning routine much easier in the AM… trust me.

 5 Minute Hairstyles for School

-Let’s start with the basic foundation: part the hair evenly and tie the front of the hair into two small pigtails.
-Tie back into a ponytail.
-Nape of the neck stays in best.
+Part the hair evenly and tie the front of the hair into two small pigtails.
+Tie all the hair back into a ponytail.
+A pony at the nape of the neck stays in best.

 Next up is braid pigtails with barrettes, this is our go to quick do.
 Best suited for non hat days, as the front can get fly aways.

 A simple modification to the pigtail braids is to use small claw barrettes to clip them up.
-I think my daughter feels like a princess with this hair style.
+My daughter feels like a princess with this hair style.

-From the foundation do, pick up small sections of hair and tie back, working down the length of the hair.
+From the foundation font, pick up small sections of hair and tie back, working down the length of the hair.
 This hairdo is the best for under a winter hat.

-Next you can try braiding the small front pieces, secure with an elastic, tie the braid strands in a knot and pull back into a ponytail.
+Next, try braiding the small front pieces, secure with an elastic, then tie the braid strands in a knot and pull back into a ponytail.
 Feel free to remove the braid elastics at this point.

 Braid the end, for a different look.
 Notice a pattern?